 Anvil On Head: In the episode "Bully Bust," the anvil is used as part of a Mouse Trap-inspired contraption to trap Perry, being sprung up into the bottom of a large boxing glove.
 Later on, Perry springs to the top of the glove; Doofenshmirtz tries to follow, but hits the anvil instead.
 He falls, and so does the anvil.

-Anvilicious: Played for laughs in the lyrics of the song in "Sidetracked".
+Anvilicious: In-universe example.
+Played for laughs in the lyrics of the song in "Sidetracked".

 Agent Lyla: It's a heavy-handed metaphor for how we work together!